Brighton and Hove Psychotherapy

 Counselling or Psychotherapy – Counsellor or Therapist?

-These terms are often used interchangeably and many mental health practitioners use both terms to describe themselves.
-In this article I explore whether there is a difference between counselling and psychotherapy, what that difference may be and why it matters.
+The terms counselling and psychotherapy are often used interchangeably and many mental health practitioners use both terms to describe themselves.
+In this article I explore whether there is a difference between counselling and psychotherapy, what that difference may be and why may matter.

 Psychotherapists both think and work at a deeper process level considering how the structure of the client’s personality is affecting their experience of relationships and being in the world.
 This is reflected in the training depth, duration and intensity of each discipline.
 Let’s go deeper into this: